PioniaPHP-project/pionia-docs/content/docs/documentation/200_why_pionia.md

 are some of the reasons why you should consider using Pionia:

 1. **Simplicity**: Pionia is designed to be simple and easy to use.
 It has a clean and intuitive API that makes it easy to get started with.
-Remember that boiler plate code you usually have get. get after installing most frameworks?
+Remember that boilerplate code you usually get after installing most frameworks?
 Pionia doesn't have even quarter of that.
 Staff like controllers, routes, models are not here.
-You just need to write your services and you are good to go.
+You just need to write your services, and you are good to go.

 2. **Query Builder**: Pionia comes with a powerful query builder that makes it easy to interact with the database.
 We know you're already used to models and ORM.
 This has both pros and cons.
 Models usually undergo a process called model hydration while populating the resultset